ApiLogicServer/Docs/docs/Sample-Integration.md

 !!! pied-piper ":bulb: Instant Self-Serve API - ad hoc integration - and Admin App"

-    ### Self-Serve API
+    ### API: Ad hoc Integration

     The system creates an API with end points for each table, with filtering, sorting, pagination, optimistic locking and related data access.

-    The API is [**self-serve**](https://apilogicserver.github.io/Docs/API-Self-Serve/), consumers can select their own attributes and related data, wihout requiring custom API development.
+    The API is [**self-serve**](https://apilogicserver.github.io/Docs/API-Self-Serve/): consumers can select their own attributes and related data, eliminating reliance on custom API development.
+In this sample, our self-serve API meets our needs for Ad Hoc Integration, and Custom UI Dev.

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/api-swagger.jpeg?raw=true">

-    ### Ad hoc Integration

-    Our self-serve API meets our needs for Ad Hoc Integration, and Custom UI Dev.

     ### Admin App: Order Entry UI